 The key workflow: filter TikTok Creative Center's Top Ads dashboard by the Health & Fitness industry, sort by 'Reach' over the last 30 days, and note which ads have been running for 14+ days (longevity signals profitability).

-According to RocketShip HQ's competitive analysis across 2025-2026, roughly 60% of the top-performing fitness ads in Creative Center use some variant of the DITL or before/after formats discussed above.
+From our competitive analysis of fitness ads in Creative Center, DITL and before/after formats consistently appear among the top-performing ads in the vertical.
 For a full walkthrough of this research process, see our guide on using TikTok Creative Center for ad research.

 Cross-reference what you find with audience targeting strategies to ensure your creative concepts align with the segments you plan to target.